tano-systems/luci-app-tn-mstpd/README.md

 ## Limitations

-Supported only STP and RSTP protocols.
+Supported configuration and status only for the STP and RSTP protocols.
-Configuration and status for the MSTP protocol is not supported.
+MSTP protocol currently is not supported.

 ## Screenshots